 The aspect and the value/magnitude of an observation may, themselves, be further modified or qualified to denote the complete semantics of the observation.
 For example, the aspect "Systolic Blood Pressure" in the example above could be further qualified by the date/time that the measurement was taken or the position of the patient at the time it was taken.
-Likewise, the magnitude "130" in the example above could be further qualified to measure that apply are "mmHg".
+Likewise, the magnitude "130" in the example above could be further qualified to specify that the units of measure that apply are "mmHg".